Political Blogs We Like! Get your State Political Blogs Here!

 National political blogs:

-NTEN: The NTEN blog is operated by the Nonprofit Technology Network that is comprised of more than 50,000 community members.
-The primary focus of the organization is to help nonprofit groups use technology more effectively.
+NTEN is operated by the Nonprofit Technology Network that is comprised of more than 50,000 community members.
+The primary focus of the organization is to help nonprofit groups use technology more effectively this is not a usual entry in a political blog list but it is a good read on advocacy, membership and technology.

-Crooks and Liars: Crooks and Liars is an award-winning site for progressive news founded by John Amato in 2004.
+Crooks and Liars is an award-winning political blog for progressive news founded by John Amato in 2004.
 Amato’s site revolutionized political news consumption as the first website to feature audio and video online.

-Campaignsick: Campaignsick is a blog dedicated to best practices in campaign management, voting rights, and life through the lens of a democratic operative.
+Campaignsick is a political blog dedicated to best practices in campaign management, voting rights, and life through the lens of a democratic operative.
 It is written by Democratic campaign operative Nancy Leeds.

 State political blogs: